EnterpriseDB/tpa/docs/src/INSTALL.md

 $ tpaexec selftest
 ```

-If that command completes without any errors, your TPAexec installation
+If that command completes without any errors, your TPA installation
 is ready for use.

 ## Upgrading

-To upgrade to a later release of TPAexec, you must:
+To upgrade to a later release of TPA, you must:

 1. Install the latest `tpaexec` package
 2. Install the latest `tpaexec-deps` package (if required; see above)
 3. Run `tpaexec setup` again

-If you have subscribed to the TPAexec package repository as described
+If you have subscribed to the TPA package repository as described
 above, running `apt-get update && apt-get upgrade` or `yum update`
 should install the latest available versions of these packages.
 If not,
 you can install the packages by any means available.